alexinslc/Chocolatey-Packages/Becoming-a-Chocolatier-with-PowerShell.md

 ## Becoming a Chocolatier with PowerShell.
 When it comes to building [Chocolatey] Packages with PowerShell there are many places you can read about how to use Windows `cmd.exe` to build, configure, and maintain them.
 Personally, I **try** to avoid the Windows Command Prompt simply because I feel that Powershell provides more *power* and functionality on Windows.
-My newly found interest in [Chocolately] and love for PowerShell prompted me to write this article.
+My newly found interest in [Chocolatey] and love for PowerShell prompted me to write this article.

 ## The Basics
 As far as I know, there are basically 2 different ways to build [Chocolatey] packages.